Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Page 6](/HeroSystem6eHeroic/images/screenshot-06-scaled.png)

-Current options include:
+The last page of this sheet contains a number of important options:

 (1) Use Characteristic Maximums.
 If checked, character point costs are doubled above the standard Hero System maximums.

 (2) Super-heroic Campaign Endurance.
 If checked, Strength costs 1 END per 5 STR to use rather than 1 END per 10 STR.

 (3) Literacy Costs Character Points.
 If checked, literacy costs 1 CP per language selected in the Skills tab.
+Typical for Fantasy Hero settings but not Star Hero campaigns.